ricardoheras/ricardoheras.github.io/_pages/about.md

 My research explores the fascinating links between quantum mechanics and classical electrodynamics, particularly the topological and geometric phenomena that connect them, such as the Aharonov-Bohm effect, geometric phases, magnetic monopoles, and related ideas.

- More generally, I am drawn to ideas in physics that strike me as true, beautiful, and necessary.
-Physics is my adventure!
+ More generally, I am drawn to ideas in physics that strike me as true, beautiful, and necessary to me.